Guillermo del Toro

 Del Toro’s films are known for the detailed attention paid to creatures of a variety of persuasions, from the creepy humanoid faun played by Doug Jones in Pan's Labyrinth to a haughty ectoplasmic team leader voiced by Seth MacFarlane in Hellboy II.
 While having a bit of an eye for robots and mechanical warfare in Hellboy II, del Toro brought the idea to full culmination in Pacific Rim (2013), starring Idris Elba and Charlie Hunnam, a big budget outing that saw humongous mechanical warriors battling similarly gargantuan alien monsters.

 In fall 2015, del Toro returned to the world of artful horror with Crimson Peak, featuring Mia Wasikowska, Jessica Chastain and Tom Hiddleston in a story about a house that has memory and induces terror.

-Del Toro has also racked up a number of production credits and co-founded the visual effects company Mirada in 2010.
-Del Toro had also been initially chosen to direct the film adaptation of J.R.R.
+Del Toro co-founded the visual effects company Mirada in 2010.
+He had also been initially chosen to direct the film adaptation of J.R.R.
 Tolkien’s The Hobbit, but after almost two years of preparation he announced in 2012 that he would be leaving the production, with Peter Jackson taking over.